About Me

 On the website, I concentrate on what is termed 'simple' remedies, which generally means one herb mixtures.

 A Medicinal Herbalist will make you a prescription of several different herbs for your condition.
 They will take an in depth medical history, examine you and come to a conclusion based on 'herbal energetics', which matches you, the person, with the condition and the properties of the herbs.
 That is beyond the scope of this website as I could not see you face to face to discuss.
+It is against the regulations laid down by NIMH to prescribe without a face to face consultation - although I'm only a student member, I am bound by their regulations.

 Liz Alderson Science of Nutrition badge